Short Belfast: Proposed derivatives

 Multiple derivatives of the Belfast were proposed by Short.
-Two principal civil versions of the aircraft, designated as SC5/10A and SH5/31, were mooted during the early 1960s.
-The SC5/10A was to have been a commercial freight derived directly from the Belfast C.1, retaining much of its design such as its large rear loading doors for access to the main freight hold.
+Two principal civil versions of the aircraft, designated as SC5/10A and SC5/31, were mooted during the early 1960s.
+The SC5/10A was to have been a commercial freighter derived directly from the Belfast C.1, retaining much of its design such as its large rear loading doors for access to the main freight hold.
 The payload was to be increased to 85,000 lb; reportedly, up to 150 passengers could be seated on a single deck while up to 288 people could be seated across a double-deck configuration.

 The second civil variant to be offered, the SC5/31, was to have featured a swinging nose arrangement for loading purposes in place of the rear door layout used upon the RAF model of the aircraft.
 It was claimed that both the payload and maximum takeoff weight would be considerably elevated above its predecessor.
 One proposed configuration for the SC5/31 was as a transatlantic airliner, carrying a maximum of 138 passengers on the top deck and up to 55,000 lb of palletised cargo on the lower deck; it was projected that it would be capable of flying a payload of 100,000 lb on the London-New York City route.
 During 1964, Short revealed that it had approached British European Airways (BEA) with its proposal for a large double-deck short-haul passenger version of the Belfast.